subliminal-chords/subliminal-chords.github.io/src/content/blog/fast-fibonacci.md

 3. The babies are born at the end of the following month and also always consist of a pair - one male and one female - who may reproduce from the next month onwards.

-Ignoring the horrid conditions under which these ignorant or vile (could be either) rabbits are reproducing, we can conclude the following pattern -
+Ignoring the questionable conditions under which these ignorant rabbits are reproducing, we can conclude the following pattern -

 1. Let's call the first pair of rabbits Pair 1.